 - The general fund is the School District's primary operating fund.
-It accounts for and reports all financial resources not accounted for and reported in another fund. - The capital projects fund accounts for and reports financial resources including Education Special Purpose Local Option Sales Tax (ESPLOST) that are restricted, committed or assigned for capital outlay expenditures, including the acquisition or construction of capital facilities and other capital assets. - The debt service fund accounts for and reports financial resources that are restricted, committed, or assigned including taxes (sales) legally restricted for the payment of general long-term principal and interest.
+It accounts for and reports all financial resources not accounted for and reported in another fund. - The capital projects fund accounts for and reports financial resources including Education Special Purpose Local Option Sales Tax (ESPLOST) and bond proceeds that are restricted, committed or assigned for capital outlay expenditures, including the acquisition or construction of capital facilities and other capital assets. - The debt service fund accounts for and reports for financial resources that are restricted, committed, or assigned included taxed (sales) legally restricted for the payment of general longterm principal and interest.

-The School District reports the following fiduciary fund type:
+The School District reports the following fiduciary fund types:

-Private purpose trust funds are used to report all trust arrangements, other than those properly reported elsewhere, in which principal and income benefit individuals, private organizations or other governments.
+- Private purpose trust funds are used to report all trust arrangements, other than those properly reported elsewhere, in which principal and income benefit individuals, private organizations or other governments. - Custodial funds are used to report resources held by the School District in a purely custodial capacity.